Tüpraş Kırıkkale Oil Refinery

-A project for increasing the capacity of the hydrocraker unit from 2500 to 3000 m3/d is underway, which was launched in November 2017 and is scheduled to complete end 2019.
+A project for increasing the capacity of the hydrocraker unit from 2500 to 3000 m3/d is underway, which was launched in November 2017 and is scheduled to complete end of 2019.
 A new thermal power plant will be built to replace the existing inefficient power station situated close to the refinery.
 The new power plant will be supplied by oil from the capacity expansion of the refinery.
+Climate Trace estimate 2023 greenhouse gas emissions at 1.38 million tonnes.